akv-dev/akv-dev-event-talks-app/README.md

 2.  **Start the database:**
     ```bash
-    podman-compose up -d db
+    podman run -d --name postgres -e POSTGRESQL_USERNAME=postgres -e POSTGRESQL_PASSWORD=postgres -e POSTGRESQL_DATABASE=postgres -p 5432:5432 docker.io/bitnami/postgresql:latest
     ```

 3.  **Populate the database:**
     Connect to the database using a PostgreSQL client (e.g., `psql` or a GUI tool).
-The credentials are in the `docker-compose.yml` file.
+The credentials are provided in the `podman run` command.
     ```sql
     CREATE EXTENSION IF NOT EXISTS vector;